Gowiem/writing/posts/fusionauth-golang-device-code-example.md

 Here you can see the following:

 1. We have our login command, where our main logic is in our `Run` function.
 1. Our `Run` func starts off by creating a `FusionAuthClient` and assigning it to `faClient`.
-This is using FA's [go-client](github.com/FusionAuth/go-client/pkg/fusionauth) library, which will be our primary interface to our FA server going forward and is going to come in handy throughout our Device Flow.
+This is using FA's [go-client](github.com/FusionAuth/go-client/pkg/fusionauth) library, which **will be our primary interface to our FA server going forward** and is going to come in handy throughout our Device Flow.
-1. Next, we call `faClient.RetrieveOpenIdConfiguration` which provides us an `openIDConfig` of type [OpenIdConfiguration](https://pkg.go.dev/github.com/FusionAuth/go-client/pkg/fusionauth?tab=doc#OpenIdConfiguration).
+1. Next, we call `faClient.RetrieveOpenIdConfiguration` which returns to us an `openIDConfig` object of type [OpenIdConfiguration](https://pkg.go.dev/github.com/FusionAuth/go-client/pkg/fusionauth?tab=doc#OpenIdConfiguration).
 This will be handy as we'll be able to get some important OAuth endpoints from that configuration.
 1. Lastly, we call `startDeviceGrantFlow` with `openIDConfig.DeviceAuthorizationEndpoint`.
 This function sends the "Device Authorization Request" we mentioned earlier and populates the response into the `result` object which is of type [`fusionauth.DeviceResponse`](https://pkg.go.dev/github.com/FusionAuth/go-client/pkg/fusionauth?tab=doc#DeviceResponse).

 Now that we've sent our Device Auth request and we've got back a successful response, we've properly kicked off our FA server to accept a Device Login and have received our User and Device Codes locally to our CLI App.
 Let's do something with those shall we?